kzahel/kzahel.github.io/_posts/2013-01-14-betting-on-the-future.md

 of altruistic gambling.

-You can play with such prediction markets at http://www.intrade.com/.
-There are currently many asinine questions on there like "Will Lincoln win best picture."
+You can play with such prediction markets at
+<a href="http://www.intrade.com/">http://www.intrade.com</a>.
+There are currently many asinine questions on
+there like "Will Lincoln win best picture."
 As such, it has apparently been classified as off market trading or gambling by the US govt and I think it's not currently advisable or possible to trade inside the US.